Various Troubleshooting

 1. Check your task manager process tab and see how much CPU/GPU Stream avatars is consuming.
 Also note the total used percentage of your CPU.

-2. Sometimes Windows HAGS setting can cause performance hitches. you can try disabling that.
+2. Sometimes Windows HAGS setting can cause performance hitches. you can try disabling thatarrow-up-right.

 3. Try disabling Windows Settings > Gaming > Game Mode